-PhD student, Rutgers University - School of Communication and Information, USA
+PhD student, RutgersUniversity - School of Communication and Information, USA

 Abstract: This preliminary study involves 2 focus groups comprised of teachers, librarians, administrators and district directors from 2 New Jersey High Schools discussing the role of the library in their respective school environments.
 The specific focus of analysis is on how teachers use libraries/librarians to meet their information needs with regards to technology.
-An additional focus is to identify the constraints (first order and second order barriers) on teachers in meeting their information needs with regards to technology.
+An additional focus is to identify the constraints (first order and second order barriers) on teachers in meeting their information needs with regards to technology (with the library as the information resource).
 The study takes a grounded theory approach (Corbin & Strauss, 2008) in analyzing and coding the data from the focus group transcripts.
 It was found that teachers use librarians as a central information resource when it comes to technology.
-Librarians are seen as enhancing and extending the comfort zones of schoolteachers in using technology.
-A wide variety of constraints on the library/librarians being able to provide for the information needs of teachers with regards to technology was constructed that could be used to identify further areas of research on the information needs of teachers with regards to technology in school environment.
+Librarians are seen as enhancing and extending the comfort zones of schoolteachers in using technologies.
+Libraries are seen as inviting places that bolster self-education and professional development around technology.
+A wide variety of constraints on the library/librarians being able to provide for the information needs of teachers with regards to technology were identified.
+A preliminary typology was constructed that could be used to identify further areas of research on the information needs of teachers with regards to technology in school environment